V3NoM99/V3NoM99/README.md

 - 👋 Hi, I’m @V3NoM99
 - 🌱 I’m attending the third year of Computer Science Bachelor's dgree at University of Verona
-- 👀 I’m interested in AI, especially Machine Learning and Deep Learning techniques for Business predictions and Image and Video-sequence analysis and classification.
+- 👀 I’m interested in AI, especially Machine Learning and Deep Learning techniques for Business predictions and Image and Video-sequence analysis and object detection and human pose estimation.